octocloudlabs/supercharge-docs/docs/walt/lab-5.md

 Note the custom command prompt `Universe-Workshop>`, this is specified in the configuration files.

-1. Run `ls` command to see a list of files.
+1. Run `ls -la` command to see a list of files.
 2. Notice that the file folder defaults to the root of the workspace.
 3. Do another command here!